A perfect balance of creamy and tart, this blackcurrant ice cream uses all the tricks to make an irresistible treat using a tangy summer fruit.

 Wash and pick any stems from the blackcurrants.
 Transfer them to a blender with the milk.
 Blend until no solids remain, and then strain through a fine-mesh strainer to remove the seeds.

 In a small bowl, whisk the egg yolks until blended.
-Add a ladle full of the hot milk and cream mixture into the yolks.
+Add a ladle full of the hot milk and cream mixture to the yolks.
 Whisk continuously for about 20 seconds to prevent the yolks from having a chance to cook.
 Pour this back into the pan, put the heat back on, and continue cooking until the mixture has thickened and reached about 180 degrees.

 Notes